0xhido/writeups/shirbit_backdoor_analysis/README.md

 **HTTP Artifacts:**

 - `Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 5.1; EmbeddedWB 14.52 from: http://www.google.com/ EmbeddedWB 14.52;\r\n .NET CLR 1.1.4322; .NET CLR 2.0.50727; InfoPath.1; .NET CLR 1.0.3705; .NET CLR 3.0.04506.30)`

+## Conclusions

+We now understand what capabilities the attacker had while preforming the attack.
+We also found out what communication protocol and encryption algorithms been used.

+With that knowledge and the appropriate logs we could decrypt the attacker's actions and find out what commands they executed? what executable should we investigate next? and what files were stolen?